achen1296/Apple-Music-Editor/README.md

   - UTF-16 strings are always little-endian.
 - Integers are almost always unsigned, it will be noted where this is not the case.
 - Booleans (checkboxes) are always 1 byte, 0 = false, 1 = true.
+- In the tables below, an offset "..." means all of the offsets in between the previous and next entries (or until the end of the section if at the end).
 - There are many places with all 0s.
 It is tempting to assume that these are just reserved space — but this is not always the case!
 There are many cases where 0 is the default value indicating that some feature is not used, a pointer is not assigned, etc., and your library file will always contain 0 there if you happen to have never used that feature!
 - While I was dissecting the meaning of each part of the file I found that:
   - a value with sparse bits like 0x 03 01 00 01 is usually a collection of bit or enum flags
   - a low value like 25, 304, etc. is usually some kind of count
+    - a value that has several ff bytes at the end is likely a negative value of low magnitude represented as a signed integer
   - a value with dense bits like 0x cd 3a 45 18 is usually some kind of ID
   - with one exception to the previous: dates are expressed in seconds since 1904-01-01T00:00 (former MacOS epoch), therefore values in the high 3 billions (or higher if you are reading this in the 2030s and beyond) should be suspected as dates
+  - try throwing numbers (in decimal) into a search "site:music.apple.com \<number\>" if you think it might be a store ID
-- "(a?)" is shorthand for "(always?)", speculating that an offset always has the value given in the example.
+- "(a?)" is shorthand for "(always?)", speculating that an offset always has the value given in the example because it is the only one I have ever seen (not having this doesn't mean an offset has multiple observed values — I may have just missed it).
+  - In principle, section lengths could be different between sections of the same type.
+In practice, however, they are always the same for a certain section type, with the exception of the badly-behaved [boma](#boma-binary-object) (nice alliteration ;) children.
+Therefore I will not mark these with (a?) and you may assume the example value is the one and only value that ever appears.

 # Section Structure